by Amber Rain Chandler

 Luckily, I knew about ShareMyLesson, supported by the American Federation of Teachers.
 This amazing free resource, as its tagline states, is “by teachers, for teachers.”
 Teachers can upload lesson plans, unit plans, handouts, videos, MP3’s, PowerPoints, links to websites, presentations, activities, flashcards, assessments, and other ideas to use with students.

-After potential resources are uploaded, every 8 weeks or so, there is a SML Marathon weekend (I’ve participated) where expert teachers are flown in from around the country to spend the better part of 40 hours vetting the materials, aligning them to Common Core Learning Standards, and providing comments that will help teachers best utilize the site.
+After potential resources are uploaded, expert teachers vet the materials, aligning them to Common Core Learning Standards, and providing comments that will help teachers best utilize the site.

 The ShareMyLesson (SML) site is user friendly with explanatory videos and a platform that is easy to understand for both those uploading to share AND those downloading to use.
 The resources are tagged in several ways, including by grade levels.
 There’s an FAQ page and a community forum where you can let off steam and also find human help.